sivahuang77/citrux-cli/docs/get-started/configuration.md

 ### Environment variable redaction

-To prevent accidental leakage of sensitive information, Gemini CLI automatically redacts potential secrets from environment variables when executing tools (such as shell commands).
+To prevent accidental leakage of sensitive information, Citrux CLI automatically redacts potential secrets from environment variables when executing tools (such as shell commands).
 This "best effort" redaction applies to variables inherited from the system or loaded from `.env` files.